gilcrest/diygoapi/README.md

-# go-API-basic
+# DIY Go API

-v0.40.0 - 2/22/2022 - things are still coming back together, a ton of work recently.
-The docs below are out of date in many cases.
+v0.42.0 - 4/5/2022 - I renamed the repo from go-api-basic to diy-go-api today, it just seemed more in the spirit of what I'm doing here...
+Things are still coming back together, a ton of work recently. **The docs below are out of date in many cases**.
 Hoping to have everything sorted soon, but if you look at the code, you can start to see the structure coming together.
+I am currently building a simple RBAC implementation as part of this as well.
+After that is completed, README documentation will be my focus.
 I will get this updated!

 A RESTful API template (built with Go)